 The defense hinges on a conclusion regarding Evelyn’s behavior.
 Various legal experts, from NAACP Legal Defense and Educational Fund to Charles Hamilton Houston Institute for Race and Justice at Harvard Law School, argue in favor of Evelyn.
 They believe his behavior mirrors reasonable suspicions of police officers within the Black community.
 Therefore, his behavior did not suggest guilt or association with the nearby shooting.

 The logic asks what a reasonable individual would do in similar circumstances.
 Evelyn’s defense argues the court must consider police practices.
 Since police disproportionately stop and frisk young Black men, Evelyn’s flight can reasonably be attributed to fears of racial profiling – it cannot be cited as evidence of guilt to justify his arrest.

-The implications of the SJC’s ruling will likely impact police policy moving forward for all departments within the commonwealth.
+The implications of the SJC’s ruling will likely impact police policy moving forward for all departments within the commonwealth, including in Boston itself.